Posted on 02/07/2020 at 12:20 PM by Madhu Gadia

 Chicken is the most popular meat served in India.
 Tandoori chicken — roasted, red-colored bone-in chicken pieces typically served on a platter with lemon wedges, is the most popular chicken dish served in Indian restaurants.
 The chicken is marinated in yogurt and spices with a drop of red food coloring and baked in a tandoor.

 At home, I bake and broil my tandoori chicken in the oven.
 Tandoori chicken is low in fat and calories, as the skin is removed before marinating.
 It’s juicy, tender, and flavorful.
 I think it turns out great, and it’s one of my daughter’s go-to recipes for a guaranteed ''wow'' reaction at dinner parties.
-Follow this recipe and make sure to bake per directions to get the tandoori red color and a charred look and flavor.
+Follow the tandoori chicken recipe and make sure to bake per directions to get the tandoori red color and a charred look and flavor.

 Enjoy Happy Healthy Cooking!